adobe-webplatform/Demo-for-National-Geographic-Forest-Giant/README.md

-National Geographic Demo
+Demo for National Geographic
 ========================

-National Geographic demo using new web layout features.
+Demo for National Geographic using new web layout features.

 BROWSER
 -------